pojntfx/pojde/README.md

 - [noVNC](https://novnc.com/info.html), which gives you graphical access to pojde
 - [Jupyter Lab](http://jupyterlab.io/), an interactive development environment

 Before accessing them, add the CA certificate to your system; we've created video tutorials for it.
-The interactive configuration should have prompted you to download yours; you can re-download it by running `pojdectl apply` again:
+The interactive configuration should have prompted you to download yours; you can re-download it by running the `pojdectl-ng apply` command from above again:

 - [Trusting self-signed SSL certificates (Chrome on Linux)](https://www.youtube.com/watch?v=byFN8vH2SaM)
 - [Trusting self-signed SSL certificates (Chrome on macOS)](https://www.youtube.com/watch?v=_PJc7RcMnw8)